 Red skinned potato salad from Stanley’s Famous Pit Bar-B-Q is as simple as they come.
 Btw, this tempting pit stop in Tyler, Texas is one of the best barbecue joints IN THE WORLD!
 Bring a large pot of salted water to a boil.
 Add potatoes and cook until tender but still firm, about 15 minutes. […]

-The creamiest mac n’ cheese in North Texas!
-Meat U Anywhere in Grapevine says you can decide how much jalapeño you are .. just depends on “how Texan you are” 🙂 Preheat the oven to 400 degrees F. Bring chicken stock to boil.
-Cook pasta to Al Dente, about 8 to 10 minutes.
-Around, 8 […]
+The creamiest mac and cheese in North Texas!
+Meat U Anywhere in Grapevine says you can decide how much jalapeño you want … just depends on “how Texan you are”!

 Place the potatoes in a large stockpot with and fill with water to cover.
 Salt well and bring to a boil.
 Cook potatoes for 15 to 20 minutes or until fork-tender.
 Heat ½ stick of butter over medium heat in a large pan and saute the garlic and kale until tender, about 3 to 5 […]